-Sam Brown, an associate at Phillips & Cohen, represents clients in False Claims Act cases and whistleblower claims with the Securities and Exchange Commission and the Commodity Futures Trading Commission.
+Sam Brown, an associate at Phillips & Cohen, represents clients in False Claims Act cases and whistleblower claims with the Securities and Exchange Commission, the Commodity Futures Trading Commission and the IRS.

 Mr. Brown graduated magna cum laude from the University of Michigan Law School, where he was an executive editor of the University of Michigan Journal of Law Reform.
 After earning his law degree, he clerked for Judge Julian Abele Cook Jr. in the US District Court for the Eastern District of Michigan for two years.